wookets/restful-etail/README.md

 npm i
 ```

-Make sure you are using the latest node.js.
-I would recommend using nvm to manager your node versions.
+Make sure you are using the latest version of node and npm.

 # usage